 By turning CBD water soluble, its uses are increased.
 This means that the CBD product can be infused into any kind of product, including CBD edibles such as foods and CBD drinks.

 Is Water Soluble CBD Oil Better than its Counterpart?

 The choice you make between the two types of CBD entirely depends on your needs.
 If you like the taste of the compound, then the best option would be to take it sublingually.
 On the other hand, if you do not, then topical application and CBD vaping would be the best option.

-What makes water soluble CBD oil better than regular CBD oil is that it can be used in a broader range of products.
-For instance, while regular CBD oil can, in theory, be combined with drinks, it will not be fully mixed or dissolved in them because the CBD compound is lipophilic, menaing it combines with or dissolve in lipids or fats, not liquids.
-This is not the case with water soluble CBD, as the name suggests it can be mixed with a variety of drinks, in which it will fully dissolve, leading to higher absorption by the body.
+What makes water-soluble CBD oil better than regular CBD oil is that it can be used in a broader range of products.
+For instance, while regular CBD oil can, in theory, be combined with drinks, it will not be fully mixed or dissolved in them because the CBD compound is lipophilic, meaning it combines with or dissolves in lipids or fats, not liquids.
+This is not the case with water-soluble CBD, as the name suggests it can be mixed with a variety of drinks, in which it will fully dissolve, leading to higher absorption by the body.

 On the other hand, the downside to water soluble CBD is that it contains added ingredients used to break down the product into nanoparticles.
 Additionally, the nanoparticles at this point are not soluble with water.
 Therefore, they have to be coated with other components that make them soluble with water.
 These components that support water solubility may have various impacts on the body.

 The bottom line is, while the use of regular CBD oil may be limited, its content does not contain additives, unlike water soluble CBD.
 When choosing the right product for you, think about if you want to prioritise purity over convenience.

 How Long Does Water-Soluble CBD Stay in Your System?

 Water soluble CBD requires a lower amount than the CBD that isn’t soluble with water because it is bioavailable.
 The term bioavailability means that the same amount of product can last longer